 Every three months you will need to reconfirm that the details you entered on your application are still accurate.
 This is to check that you are still eligible.
 You will be prompted, via text message and/or email, four weeks before the reconfirmation deadline and again two weeks before the deadline if you still have not reconfirmed.
 This prompt will tell you that you have a secure message to read.
 This message will remind you to reconfirm and can be found in the ‘Secure messages’ section of your childcare account.
 If your circumstances have changed, you will need to log into your childcare service account, update the information and resubmit your details.
 If your circumstances have not changed, you will only need to tick a box saying that your details have not changed.
 If you have completed your original application over the phone you will need to phone the Customer Interaction Centre to reconfirm your eligibility.
 Temporary codes beginning ‘11’ expire and so you will need to reconfirm by completing a childcare service application online.
 You will need to reconfirm regardless of whether your child has started their 30 hours place.
 If you miss the reconfirmation deadline, or if your circumstances change, you will receive a message telling you that your eligibility has lapsed.

 In these circumstances, you will then need to pay for additional hours that your child is attending.
-The cost of these hours is £31.50 per day for 5 days a week: totaling £157 per week.
+The cost of these hours is £31.50 per day for 5 days a week: totalling £157 per week.

 Important information from HMRC:

-- A parent can only take up 30 hours once both of these conditions are met: a child starts the term following, their third birthday and the term following receipt of their eligibility code from HMRC, whichever is later.
+- A parent can only take up 30 hours once both of these conditions are met: a child starts the term following their third birthday and the term following receipt of their eligibility code from HMRC, whichever is later.

 - Parents should be encouraged to apply the term before their child meets the age criterion to ensure they can access a place at the start of the term after their child turns three.
 If not, they will need to wait until the following term to access their 30 hours place.
 Please note that the earliest a parent could receive a 30 hours code for their child will be 16 weeks before they turn three years old.
 If a parent applies before this point, they will need to wait until reconfirmation before applying for 30 hours.

 - Like the universal 15 hours entitlement, parents cannot claim 30 hours free childcare once their child has reached compulsory school age (the term following their fifth birthday).
 Please note the latest a parent could receive a 30 hours code is 22 weeks after the child turns five.
 It is therefore important that providers check the age of the child as well as the code.
-Parents cannot claim their 30 hours in addition to a full time reception place in a state-funded school.
+Parents cannot claim their 30 hours in addition to a full-time reception place in a state-funded school.

 One additional link that maybe helpful: